crownstone/website/README.md

 * Crownstone B.V., https://crownstone.rocks
 * Rotterdam, The Netherlands

 The theme design is done by Alex de Mulder.
-The content of our website is our own, and thanks to Bart, Remco, Dominik, Marc, Peet, Anne, Roemer, Laurens, Jorik, Merel, Bhenaz, Remco, Janny, Alexander, and others.
+The contents of the website is Crownstone's; thanks to Bart, Remco, Dominik, Marc, Peet, Anne, Roemer, Laurens, Jorik, Merel, Bhenaz, Remco, Janny, Alexander, and many others.